kawterr/To-Do-List/README.md

 # To-Do-List
-The to-do list is built using JavaScript, it has beautiful UI and shows the user today's date, the user adds a new to-do by filling the input and hitting the enter button.
+The to-do list is built using JavaScript, it has a beautiful UI and shows the user today's date, the user adds a new to-do by filling the input and hitting the enter button.

 The user can check the to-do when it is done or delete it by clicking on the delete button.